DeadlyChambers/sample-api/readme.md

 #now you can execute command on the container
 docker exec -it api-service bash
 ```
+## Warning
+The Loadbalancer doesn't fully work on minikube, you have to set some stuff up to get it working.
+You might run into issues not getting out of pending state, so you [Might need a hack and a fix](https://minikube.sigs.k8s.io/docs/handbook/accessing/#loadbalancer-access)
 ## Apply to Kubernetes
 You need to create the Service and deployment using the yaml files in the directory.
 Also you might need to ensure the  `minikube start` has happened.